 Tarot readers say we choose the cards we are meant to see.
-What many readers do not tell querents, however, is there are some cards you never want to see in a tarot reading.
+This is all well and good when they're positive cards, but what many readers do not tell querents, however, is there are some cards you never want to see in a tarot reading.
 These dark tarot cards show us something we may already realize is inside us, whether it be an addiction, betrayal, or the refusal to face the reality of a situation.
 While seeing these cards may help us face some aspects of our lives we have long been ignoring, it doesn't make seeing them in a spread any less horrifying.

 Readers of the occult are quick to point out the names of these cards aren't necessarily predicting a querent's fate.
 For example, pulling the Devil card doesn't mean a demonic presence is going to wreck havoc in your life, and the Death card doesn't mean you are going to drop dead in the next 24 hours.
 The scariest cards to see in a tarot spread are figurative and hold up a mirror to our inner demons, preparing us to make significant chances in our lives.

 This dreary little number features a man face down with 10 swords plunged into his back.
 He has a red cape pulled back, and the sky above him is often black and foreboding.
 The 10 of Swords is definitely not a reassuring one to flip over.